arshad-yaseen/monacopilot/README.md

 ### Metadata Overview

-The request body's `completionMetadata` object contains essential information for generating accurate completions:
+The request body's `completionMetadata` object contains essential information for crafting a prompt for the AI model to generate accurate completions:

 | Field              | Description                                                  |
 | ------------------ | ------------------------------------------------------------ |